Wards V to Z

 Location: Third floor, Golden Jubilee Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-The Women’s Surgical Unit is an 11-bedded unit.
-We treat adult female patients having elective (planned) or emergency surgery.
+The Women’s Surgical Unit has 11 beds.
+It treats adult female patients having planned or emergency surgery.

 We ask all visitors not to bring flowers.
 This is because flowers are not permitted on any ward or unit for infection control reasons.